sosy-lab/benchexec/doc/benchexec.md

 [doc/benchmark.xml](benchmark.xml),
 and examples in [doc/benchmark-example-rand.xml](benchmark-example-rand.xml) and [doc/benchmark-example-cbmc.xml](benchmark-example-cbmc.xml).
+The document type of these files should be

+    <!DOCTYPE benchmark PUBLIC "+//IDN sosy-lab.org//DTD BenchExec benchmark 1.0//EN" "http://www.sosy-lab.org/benchexec/benchmark-1.0.dtd">

-A document-type definition with a formal specification of such files can be found in [doc/benchmark.dtd](benchmark.dtd).
+A document-type definition with a formal specification of input files can be found in [doc/benchmark.dtd](benchmark.dtd).
-Such benchmark-definition files consist of a root tag `<benchmark>` that has attributes for the tool to use and the resource limits.
+The benchmark-definition files consist of a root tag `<benchmark>` that has attributes for the tool to use and the resource limits.
 Nested `<rundefinition>` tags allow to specify multiple different configurations of the tool, each of which is executed with the tasks.